 We are delighted that Suzanne is part of our BRIT Ambassador family to support and improve young adult mental health throughout the UK.
 Suzanne is a former Olympic gymnast, British Champion, broadcaster and charity ambassador.
 Since she retired as an athlete, Suzanne has consistently dedicated her time and energy to supporting charities and good causes.

 “It has been a pleasure to be part of the BRIT Ambassador family for many years now and to watch how BRIT has developed into the collaborative and influential charity that it has become.

-At the core of BRIT’s vision is the delivery of inspiration to support and improve young adult mental health.
-Olympians, Paralympians, sports personalities, adventurers and explorers continue to join the BRIT Ambassador family.
-The positive impact they can have by uniting, championing BRIT’s annual challenges and encouraging participation could be extraordinary.
-If there was ever a time for current and retired athletes to inspire, enthuse and support students, it is now.
+At the core of BRIT’s Vision is the delivery of inspiration and encouragement to support and improve young adult mental health throughout the UK.
+Olympians, Paralympians, sports personalities, adventurers and explorers continue to join the BRIT Ambassador family and this year alone, the BRIT Ambassador family increased by over 150.
+By promoting the BRIT Challenge at universities and colleges of their choice, encouraging participation, destigmatising mental health and championing equality, diversity and inclusion, BRIT Ambassadors are having a positive impact on young adult mental health and fitness throughout the UK.
+If there was ever a time for elite athletes to unite and join our BRIT Ambassador family, it is now.

-I hope to encourage the University of Oxford and the Isle of Wight College to embrace the BRIT 2021 Challenge so that all their students and staff have the opportunity to take part.”
+I hope to encourage and support students and staff at the Open University, the University of Oxford and the Isle of Wight College to embrace the BRIT Challenge and enter teams.”

 Suzanne Dando BEM Olympic gymnast, British gymnastics Champion, Broadcaster and Charity Ambassador